 Raku Ichijo is a high school boy who is from a yakuza family.
-Ten years earlier, Raku had made a promise with a girl he knew then that they would get married someday; he has a locket that the girl gave him, and she has the key that will open the locket.
+10 years earlier, Raku had made a promise with a girl he knew then that they would get married someday.
+He has a locket that the girl gave him, and she has the key that will open the locket.
 Unfortunately, he hasn’t seen this girl since, and he has no memory of her name or what she looked like.
 Currently, Raku has a crush on a girl in his class named Kosaki Onodera.

 One day, Raku’s father tells him about a new gang that’s come into the area that’s been giving their gang trouble.
 The head of the rival gang has a daughter Raku’s age, and the two fathers agree that their children should pose as lovers for the next three years in order to try to keep the peace between the two factions.
 Raku is surprised to discover that Chitoge is the girl in question.